philrz/super/docs/formats/csup.md

 ### The Trailer

-After the reassembly section is a Super Binary stream with a single record defining the "trailer" of the Super Columnar file.
-The trailer provides a magic field indicating the file format, a version number, the size of the segment threshold for decomposing segments into frames, the size of the skew threshold for flushing all segments to storage when the memory footprint roughly exceeds this threshold, and an array of sizes in bytes of the sections of the Super Columnar file.
+After the reassembly section is a BSUP stream with a single record defining the "trailer" of the CSUP file.
+The trailer provides a magic field indicating the file format, a version number, the size of the segment threshold for decomposing segments into frames, the size of the skew threshold for flushing all segments to storage when the memory footprint roughly exceeds this threshold, and an array of sizes in bytes of the sections of the CSUP file.

 This type of this record has the format
 ```
 {magic:string,type:string,version:int64,sections:[int64],meta:{skew_thresh:int64,segment_thresh:int64}}
 ```
-The trailer can be efficiently found by scanning backward from the end of the Super Columnar file to find a valid Super Binary stream containing a single record value conforming to the above type.
+The trailer can be efficiently found by scanning backward from the end of the CSUP file to find a valid BSUP stream containing a single record value conforming to the above type.

 ## Decoding

-To decode an entire Super Columnar file into rows, the trailer is read to find the sizes of the sections, then the Super Binary stream of the reassembly section is read, typically in its entirety.
+To decode an entire CSUP file into rows, the trailer is read to find the sizes of the sections, then the BSUP stream of the reassembly section is read, typically in its entirety.

 Since this data structure is relatively small compared to all of the columnar